 As an analogy to the human body, HTML creates the body.
 CSS, on the other hand, is styling the body with clothes.

-6 Places Where HTML and CSS are Used in Digital Marketing
+6 Uses of HTML and CSS in Digital Marketing

 There are cases where HTML and CSS are used in digital marketing.
 Learning them is liberating, in some cases even rewarding.
 With some patience and practice, applying them is as easy as learning how to use a spreadsheet.